shells-sh/styles.sh/_pages/index.md

 # 🍏 Mac support

-💡 **Recommendation:** Support Mac out-of-the-box, do not use newer BASH features.
+💡 **Recommendation:** Support Mac out-of-the-box, do not use newer Bash features.

-> Many users of BASH use Mac and the easiest solution to supporting them is to author
+> Many users of Bash use Mac and the easiest solution to supporting them is to author
-> your BASH code to support `3.2.57` out of the box.
+> your Bash code to support `3.2.57` out of the box.
 >
-> (Optional) If so desired, create a branch of your code which branches on `$BASH_VERSION` and
+> (Optional) If so desired, create a branch of your code which branches on `$Bash_VERSION` and
 > uses an alternate, optimized version of your program which supports more modern
-> BASH features such as associative arrays and indirect variable references.
+> Bash features such as associative arrays and indirect variable references.
 >
-> See these alternate solutions to BASH 4.3+ features:
+> See these alternate solutions to Bash 4.3+ features:
 >
 > - [Indirect Variable References](#typeset--n)
 > - [Associative Arrays](#declare--a-1)

 ## `3.2.57(1)-release`

-Mac ships with a version of BASH which was [released in 2002](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)#Release_history>): BASH 3.2.57(1)-release.
+Mac ships with a version of Bash which was [released in 2002](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)#Release_history>): Bash 3.2.57(1)-release.

 **Why?**

-This is the last version of BASH which was shipped under the [GPLv2][] license, future versions switched to [GPLv3][].
+This is the last version of Bash which was shipped under the [GPLv2][] license, future versions switched to [GPLv3][].

 [gplv2]: https://en.wikipedia.org/wiki/GNU_General_Public_License#Version_2
 [gplv3]: https://en.wikipedia.org/wiki/GNU_General_Public_License#Version_3